 The list of apps includes Mail, Photos, Weather, Finance, Maps, People, Calendar, Video, Messaging, Games, and Music.
 Of course, there’s plenty more available now on the Windows Store as well.

 Resizable Virtual Keyboard

-Since Windows 8 is going to be heavily marketed towards touchscreen devices, Microsoft have worked hard on the virtual keyboard.
-Windows 8 has an innovative thumb keyboard which puts letters to the far left and right of the screen for thumb typing.
-In the developer preview you couldn’t adjust the size of these keys, but now you can in the consumer preview.
+Since Windows 8 is going to be heavily marketed towards touchscreen devices, Microsoft has worked hard on the virtual keyboard.
+Windows 8 has an innovative thumb keyboard that puts letters to the far left and right of the screen for thumb typing.
+In the developer preview, you couldn’t adjust the size of these keys, but now you can in the consumer preview.

 Microsoft has introduced a new way to close apps that’s somewhat similar to Android.
 All you have to do is drag an app down to the very bottom of the screen and it will close.
 You can do this either with your finger or by clicking and dragging with the mouse.

 Microsoft has now introduced spell check throughout the Windows 8 OS which is pretty handy.
 It’s not something that you would normally think about, but it’s essential.
 You will get those familiar red squiggly lines under incorrect spellings, and also the ability to ignore and add to the dictionary like in Microsoft Word.

 SkyDrive is basically Microsoft’s competitor to Apple iCloud.
 SkyDrive comes with its own Metro app which easily allows you to see all the folders and files you’ve stored on SkyDrive.com.
 These can be uploaded from your phone or from another Windows machine.
 SkyDrive is also integrated into all aspects of Windows 8 so you’ll easily be able to access it from any program.